REPORT – Restore USB Access on a Windows 10 VM – v1.1.0

 1.1 Project Description

-The goal of this task was to fix an issue where the VM could not detect or use external USB devices.
+The goal of this task was to fix the issue where the VM could not detect or use external USB devices.

 A structured troubleshooting process was used to: